carbon-language/carbon-lang/clang-tools-extra/docs/pp-trace.rst

 Callback Details
 ----------------

-The following sections describe the pupose and output format for each callback.
+The following sections describe the purpose and output format for each callback.

 Click on the callback name in the section heading to see the Doxygen documentation for the callback.